AnggaR96s/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!